opengeospatial/ogcapi-workshop/workshop/content/docs/index.md

 # Support

-For issues/bugs/suggestions or improvements/contributions, use the [GitHub issue tracker](https://github.com/opengeospatial/ogcapi-workshop/issues).
+For issues/bugs/suggestions or improvements/contributions, please use the [GitHub issue tracker](https://github.com/opengeospatial/ogcapi-workshop/issues).

-Contributions are always enncouraged and welcome!
+Contributions are always encouraged and welcome!

 ## Now, on to the workshop.
+Ready?
 Let's go!